-If you do want to shoot the texture flat on, which in many cases can give you a very simple and beautiful composition, you should aim for an aperture at around f/8, so that every part of the photo stays sharp.
+You should aim for an aperture at around f/8 so that every part of the photo stays sharp.

-Make sure to check the sharpness on your LCD screen afterwards.
+Make sure to check the sharpness on your LCD screen afterward.
 There is nothing worse than coming home only to discover that large areas of the texture you’ve shot have a soft focus.

-When doing black and white texture photography, you still see your subject in colour.
-However, you should keep in mind that not all the colour contrast and variation that you see will be visible in the black and white photo.
+When doing black and white texture photography, you still see your subject in color.
+However, you should keep in mind that not all the color contrast and variation that you see will be visible in the black and white photos.

-For example, yellow and green colours convert to nearly the same grayscale tone, so if the texture you intend to capture is mostly yellow and green colours, the photo will most likely turn out very flat (in terms of tone) when converted into a black and white photo during post-processing.
+For example, yellow and green colors convert to nearly the same grayscale tone.
+If the texture you intend to capture is mostly yellow and green colors, the photo will most likely turn out very flat (in terms of tone).

-All colours that are next to each other on the colour wheel (and with similar luminosity) will convert to very similar grey tone values and therefore offer very little contrast, which will make your photo look flat.
+Colors that are next to each other on the color wheel (and with similar luminosity) will convert to similar grey tone values.
+These offer very little contrast, which will make your photo look flat.

-When you create black and white photos that emphasise texture, you will find it most rewarding and effective if you pay special attention to textures in your environment and apply the approaches above.
+When you create black and white photos that emphasize texture, pay attention to textures in your environment and apply the approaches above.

-There’s a whole world of textures out there—experiment with the tips, techniques, and approaches discussed here, and with a little practice you’ll be able to use texture to create some striking effects in your black and white photos.
+There’s a whole world of textures out there.
+Experiment with the tips, techniques, and approaches discussed here.
+With a little practice, you’ll be able to use texture to create some striking effects in your black and white photos.

 For some great tips on creating custom textures in Photoshop, take a look at this step-by-step guide.
 We also have a great article on editing black and white fine art photos.